Biblical Principles of Healthy Relationships

 Take the time to get to know God.
 Talk with Him in prayer and read His messages to you in Scripture.
 Spend time learning about the life of Jesus and how He treated people.

-As you read about God’s love and His ideal for relationships, ask Him to search your heart (Psalm 139:23–24) and show you where you can grow.
+As you read about God’s love and His ideal for good relationships, ask Him to search your heart (Psalm 139:23–24) and show you where you can grow.

 Thoughts and feelings form the foundation of our actions (Proverbs 23:7; 4:23), so ask yourself: What thoughts are fueling my actions?